-1) Total number of meetings during the year.
-Martin Svalstedt joined the Board on 10 May 2017 and therefore was unable to attend all of the meetings in 2017.
-Albert Gustavsson, Stephan Leithner and Niklas Sloutski left the Board on 10 May 2017.
-Marianne Sundelius replaced Jan Wallmark as employee representative on 10 May 2017.
-The duties of the Board of Directors include appointing the CEO, adopting strategies, business plans, budgets, interim reports, year-end accounts and annual reports as well as instructions, policies and guidelines.
-The Board of Directors shall also monitor the financial performance of the Company, ensure the quality of financial reporting and internal control and evaluate the operations in relation to the objectives and guidelines adopted by the Board of Directors.
+The duties of the Board of Directors include appointing the CEO, adopting strategies, business plans, budgets, interim reports, year-end accounts and annual reports as well as adopting instructions, policies and guidelines.
+The Board of Directors also monitors the financial performance of the Company, ensures the quality of financial reporting and internal control and evaluates the operations in relation to the objectives and guidelines adopted by the Board of Directors.
 The Board of Directors also resolves whether to enter into or extend leases, franchise agreements and management agreements and whether significant investments or changes in the Group's organization and operations should be made.
-During the year, the Board also made decisions regarding the change of CEO and the acquisition of Restel.

 The Chairman of the Board is responsible for the work of the Board of Directors, including ensuring that the work of the Board of Directors is conducted efficiently and that it fulfils its obligations in accordance with applicable laws and regulations.
 The Chairman of the Board shall, in close cooperation with the CEO, monitor the Company's performance and prepare and lead Board meetings.
-The Chairman of the Board is also responsible for ensuring that the Board members evaluate their work annually and continually receive the information required to conduct their work efficiently.
+The Chairman of the Board is also responsible for ensuring that Board members evaluate their work annually and regularly receive the information required to conduct their work efficiently.
 The Chairman of the Board represents the Company vis-à-vis the shareholders.